Access

 Seating

-The Festival is largely standing only, although seating is available across the site, particularly around any of the performance areas and in Prince’s Gardens.
+The Festival is largely standing only, although seating is available across the site, particularly around any of the performance areas such the Bandstand in Dangoor Plaza, the Main stage on Exhibition Road and the Family Stage in Kensington Gardens.

 Assistance Dogs